 Cohabitation Agreements are not automatically legally binding.
 However, the courts will usually adhere to the terms of any agreement if it is properly drafted and fair to both partners.
 Both parties must receive independent legal advice before signing a Cohabitation Agreement.

 We can support you to draft a formal agreement or provide appropriate legal advice if your partner's solicitor has already prepared an agreement.
-Whatever your requirements, at Goodsells Solicitors, as experts in Family Law, we are on hand to help.
+Whatever your requirements, at Goodsells Family Law, as experts in Family Law, we are on hand to help.

-For specialist legal advice on preparing a Cohabitation Agreement, call Goodsells Solicitors on 020 7622 2221 or complete our online enquiry form.
+For specialist legal advice on preparing a Cohabitation Agreement, call Goodsells Family Law on 020 7622 2221 or complete our online enquiry form.